Linguistics

 While examining the structure of languages, a linguist addresses the questions such as:

-• what are the units of a language; how are these units patterned, e.g sounds into words, words into larger words and phrases, phrases into sentences;
+What are the units of a language?
+How do these units come together to build larger units in a systematic manner? e.g sounds combine to form words, words combine into larger words and phrases, phrases into sentences.

 Phonetics: Study of the physical properties of speech sounds (articulation and acoustics)